tdammers/ghc-wiki/newcomers-tutorial.md

 #### Comments

-We mainly use 3 types of comments in GHC.

-First, all top-level entities should have Haddock comments that briefly describe what they do and, if needed, why they are there.
-Haddock comments are included in HTML documentation, so as usual, this is the place to document an entity's public-ish interface.

-Second, short explanations, caveats, warnings, etc., are written inline.
-As a general rule of thumb, these should be one-liners, or even fit on the same line together with the thing they document.
-This is great for nitty-gritty implementation details.

-Third, for longer explanations, background information, bigger-picture rationales, history, etc., we have adopted a system we call "Notes".
+Most of the comments in our codebase are fairly straightforward.
+One convention that deserves some explanation however is a system we call "Notes", which we believe strikes a good balance between minimal disruption of the code itself, and sufficient amounts of explanations, background information, etc.

 Here's what that looks like:

 ```haskell
 prepareRhs :: SimplEnv -> OutExpr -> SimplM (SimplEnv, OutExpr)